 Floreant POS ships with Apache Derby database with sample menu items.
 This database is embedded database and cannot be accessed from other computer.
 If you need to connect more computer to one central database you need to setup database server.

-We can use one of the database system.
+We can use one of the 3 database systems.

 - Apache Derby Server

 3.5MB small footprint database suitable for small stores.

 We highly recommend this database for multi-terminal deployment.

 - MySQL 5.6